 The Perfect Stranger, (the title track of this album) was commissioned and conducted with precision by the recently deceased French composer Pierre Boulez.
 This collection contains thickly crocheted twentieth century music throughout.
 It is not as tonal or melodically driven as the music found on Orchestral Favorites, though a re-working of Zappa’s jazz piece “Dupree’s Paradise” has some accessible moments the uninitiated will be able recognize.
 A few early Synclavier pieces (minimally orchestrated) are scattered throughout.
 No lyrics.

 The Yellow Shark, released a month before his death in November of 1993, was FZ’s last orchestral outing.
-The music, expertly performed by the Ensemble Moderne, features a few early Zappa classics re-imagined for orchestra i.e. Dog Breath Variations, Uncle Meat, Pound For A Brown etc… and premier recordings of string quintets, piano duets, concertos, improvisation etc… If you are open minded enough, the compositions will challenge and stretch your musical tastes.
+The music, expertly performed by the Ensemble Moderne, features a few early Zappa classics reimagined for orchestra i.e. Dog Breath Variations, Uncle Meat, Pound For A Brown etc… and premiere recordings of string quintets, piano duets, concertos, improvisation etc… If you are open-minded enough, the compositions will challenge and stretch your musical tastes.
 The enthusiastic response from the live audience is contagious.
 Jazz From Hell, Civilization Phase III, The Perfect Stranger and The Yellow Shark are all exceptional audiophile recordings of Frank Zappa Albums.